nonware/vs-drac-at-nite/README.md

 # Greetings, fiends, freaks and changelings of the night! 🦇

 Use Visual Studio IDE?
 Wish you had more dark themes to comfort you in your ~~coffin~~ chair while you obsess over small details in your programs?
 I present to you a deep theme for Visual Studio 2022 inspired by the color palate from [@bceskavich's VS Code theme "Dracula at Night"](https://github.com/bceskavich/dracula-at-night).
 It does more than just give surface controls and syntax a paint job but nearly all the elements and controls in Visual Studio.
 Beware!
-Some languages still looked like they have had the life sucked out of them and need colors applied (See Issues - PRs welcome). <>,..,<>
+Some languages still look like they have had the life sucked out of them and need colors applied (See Issues - PRs welcome). <>,..,<>

 ## Menuing